tino-sv/blog/README.md

 # personal blog

-site im using to learn vue. mainly typescript for now
+site im using to learn vue. mainly typescript/vue for now changed main styling from regular CSS to tailwind